-Addo Elephant National Park is located in South Africa's Eastern Cape.
+Addo Elephant National Park is located at the eastern end of South Africa's Cape.

 Addo Elephant National ParkAt the eastern end of South Africa’s Cape, just an hour's drive from Port Elizabeth, the extensive Addo Elephant National Park sits just beyond the eastern end of the Garden Route.
 Currently it’s the third largest park in South Africa, spreading for about 1,800km² and including a marine section with a few offshore islands; there are plans for it to expand further.
 Addo encompasses five of South Africa’s nine terrestrial biomes and thus a very wide variety of vegetation, geology and even weather patterns.

 Having said all this, the experience of Addo for the vast majority of visitors is somewhat more limited.
 Practically, the area which is easily accessible is only a relatively small section of the park: the area around Addo Main Camp and Colchester section – which is relatively homogenous in its vegetation and its wildlife.